 Almost all Hebrew words are built upon root letters called a shoresh (שורש, "root"), and are formed in such ways where small manipulations can create many different but related meanings.
 Eliezer Ben Yehuda and poet Judah Leib Gordon are credited with much of this revival of Modern Hebrew, which offers the opportunity to explore this rich language.

 Modern Hebrew is a rich language with many of its words deeply rooted in Jewish life.
-In many ways, Hebrew becomes easier to teach because, unlike English, most of its words are connected to others by a common root.
+In many ways, Hebrew becomes easier to teach because, unlike English, most of its words are connected to others by a common root, or shoresh.
 For example, the words "letter" and "write" have no base connection in English.
-However, in Hebrew, michtav (מִכְתָב, "letter") and kotev (כּוֹתֵב, "write") derive from the same root, "כ-ת-ב (k-t-v)".
+However, in Hebrew, michtav (מִכְתָב, "letter") and kotev (כּוֹתֵב, "write") derive from the same shoresh, "כ-ת-ב (k-t-v)".

 Ladybug: Parat Moshe Rabeinu